Arakan Army: China

-Due to the economic interests in Rakhine State, China has to maintains pragmatic ties with the Arakan Army.
-By 2022, reports indicate that China has provided substantial support with an estimation of approximately 95% the group's weaponry funding.
-However, current analyses suggest that the AA has become relevantly less dependent on China.
+Due to the economic interests in Rakhine State, China has maintained pragmatic ties with the Arakan Army.
+By 2022, reports have indicated that China has provided substantial support with an estimation of approximately 95% of the group's weaponry funding.
+However, since 2025, AA has become relevantly less dependent on China.

 The AA has expressed large support for Chinese investments in Rakhine State, welcoming the country to engage in mutually beneficial projects.
-The AA has also issued statements in Mandarin alongside Burmese and English, reflecting the increasing influence of China.
+The AA has also issued statements in Mandarin alongside Burmese and English.
+By April 2026, Chinese delegations are scheduled for talks with Arakan Army over Belt and Road Initiative railway project.

 India

 The Arakan Army has targeted India's Kaladan Multi-Modal Transit Transport Project but not China's projects in the region, leading some to accuse China of diplo-terrorism.
 However, in February 2024, the Arakan Army stated that it would not prevent the completion of the project.
 An AA spokesperson express support for the project and that they hoped to improve relations and provide mutual support.
-In March 2024, an Indian delegation, including Member of Parliament K. Vanlalvena, met with AA representatives in Myanmar's Chin State, indicating a warming of relations.
+In March 2024, an Indian delegation, including Member of Parliament K. Vanlalvena, met with AA representatives in Myanmar's Chin State.

 AA-India relations have improved significantly since mid-2024, with Indian lawmakers visiting Rakhine to meet AA leaders and discuss regional project security.
 On the same month, Mizoram CM Lalduhoma showed interest in friendly relations with the AA and Chin armed groups by expressing hope that Chin, Mizo and Kuki peoples living in Myanmar, India and Bangladesh may one day be united under a single administration.

 The Indian government has been engaging with the Arakan Army indirectly through the Mizoram government.
 It is known that the AA has established a representative office in Mizoram.
+Since the capture of Kyauktaw Township in 2024, the Mizoram State Government and the AA have negotiated agreements to allow the import of goods into Rakhine via Mizoram.